Willson Contreras Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 20th-ranked team ERA across all league pitching staffs (4.52).
+- The Pirates have the 19th-ranked team ERA across all league pitching staffs (4.49).

-- Pirates pitchers combine to surrender the seventh-fewest home runs in baseball (143 total, 1.1 per game).
+- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (144 total, 1.1 per game).

+- Hatch (1-1) gets the start for the Pirates, his second of the season.

+- In his most recent appearance -- out of the bullpen on Thursday -- the right-hander tossed one scoreless inning against the Kansas City Royals without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.